 With Systemic Justice, we want to do things differently.
 Instead of focusing on systems and processes, we are starting from our values and asking what realising them in practice means for every aspect of our work.

-So: building an initiative that can meet communities where they are, without having to first bridge a gap of vastly diverging lived experiences, seems to make sense.
+Building an initiative that can meet communities where they are seems to make sense.
 But: does it?
 Why would we want to create a new initiative to work inside the very system that is failing communities at such a massive scale?